-And I know ICANN is not a corporation agency, but perhaps something that could be looked into in the future is how ICANN could perhaps play a better and bigger role in this respect.
-And in this world without connectivity, nothing else matters, so I think that is something that we want to explore and see perhaps if the strategic planning could come up with a program or structured region that could connect to different regions, programs, et cetera.
+And I know ICANN is not a [inaudible] agency, I'm not suggesting that, but perhaps something that could be looked into in the future is how ICANN could perhaps play a better and bigger role in this respect.
+And in this world without connectivity, you have nothing, nothing else matters, so I think that is something that we want to support and see perhaps if the strategic planning could come up with a program or structured region that could be directed to specific regions, connect to other programs or regional programs, so on and so forth.
 Thank you very much.

 Very good suggestion.
-This is the first time that we do consider, and we asked [indiscernible] how we could implement towards the future.
+This is the first time that we do consider, and we asked the CEO to see how we could implement this towards the future.
+Göran, can you comment o nthat?

 I love this question, by the way.
 I think what you are doing here -what I really like is the fact that you bring many of the things we often talk about in silos into one discussion.
-When it comes to the money thing, as Maarten said, this is the first time we do anything like that and as you know, at ICANN, we do something, look into it, learn from it and then do it better, so we are in that process.
+When it comes to the money thing, as Maarten said, this is the first time we do anything like that and as you know, at ICANN, we do something, look into it, learn from it and then do it better, so we are in that process and I'd love to come back to you on that.